Newport, Wales: Rugby

-Newport RFC were the only side to beat the Invincible All Blacks of 1963–64.
+Newport RFC was established in 1874 and was one of the founder members of the Welsh Rugby Union in 1881.
+Newport was the only side to beat the (otherwise) Invincible All Blacks of 1963–64 and has also beaten the other two major Southern Hemisphere sides, Australia and South Africa, in its history.

-Since the introduction of regional rugby franchises in Wales in 2003, Newport RFC now play in the Welsh Premier Division and operate as a feeder club to the Dragons regional team, who play in the Pro14 league.
-Both Newport RFC and the Dragons play at Rodney Parade near Newport city centre.
+Since the introduction of regional rugby franchises in Wales in 2003, Newport RFC now play in the Welsh Premier Division and operate as a feeder club to the Dragons regional team, who play in the United Rugby Championship.
+While the Dragons play at Rodney Parade near Newport city centre, Newport RFC play the majority of their home games at Newport Stadium in the Spytty area of the city.

 Nine other rugby union teams playing in the Welsh League are based in Newport; Newport Saracens, Pill Harriers, Newport High School Old Boys, Bettws, Caerleon, Hartridge, Rogerstone, St Julians High School Old Boys and Whiteheads.

-Newport's rugby league club are called the Newport Titans and play in the Welsh Conference Premier.
+Newport had a rugby league club called the Newport Titans which played in the Welsh Conference Premier until it folded in 2012.

 Football

 Newport's best known association football club is Newport County, who were formed in 1912 and joined the English Football League in 1920.
 Newport County have played in the second tier of English football and spent over 60 seasons in the Football League, reached the last 16 of the FA Cup, won the Welsh Cup in 1980 and subsequently reached the quarter-finals of the European Cup Winners' Cup in 1981.
 They were relegated from the Football League in 1988 and went bankrupt the following year.
 The club re-formed in 1989.
 They secured promotion back to the Football League for the 2013–14 season after a 25-year absence and now play in Football League Two.

-Newport is home to two teams that play in the Ardal South East league, tier 3 of the Welsh pyramid system: Lliswerry and Newport City.
+Newport is also home to Cymru South (Welsh pyramid tier 2) side Newport City and Ardal South East league (tier 3) Lliswerry.
 A number of teams play in the Gwent County League tier 4: Caerleon, Newport Civil Service, Newport Corinthians, Pill and Rogerstone.
-Tier 5: Albion Rovers, Cromwell, Graig and Newport Saints.
+Tier 5: Albion Rovers, Graig and Newport Saints.
 Tier 6: Riverside Rovers.
 The city has its own league, the Newport and District Football League, which is part of the Welsh football league system and consequently some Newport clubs field teams in the Gwent County League.
 Lovell's Athletic were a fairly well known team in the mid-20th century – due to the suspension of League football during the Second World War they were the premier team in the city, as Newport County did not field a side.
 During this period they managed to reach the 3rd round of the FA Cup in the 1945–46 season.

-Dragon Park, the Football Association of Wales' National Football Centre, is located at the Newport International Sports Village.
+Dragon Park (Welsh: Parc y Ddraig), the Football Association of Wales' National Football Centre, is located at the Newport International Sports Village.
 The centre also provides the headquarters for the Welsh Football Trust.